Judicial review

 Indictment In a criminal investigation, a person may be placed under judicial supervision.

-Indictment Judicial review may be decided upon at the time of the person's or throughout the procedure.
+Judicial review can be ordered indictment during the the person or throughout the procedure.

 Indictment During the